Unit 3: Overview

 The following examples from past projects give a good idea of what your completed guides should look like.

 To see more awesome student work, check out our Featured Student Guides page.

 Technical writing is a little different from what you've done in other English classes, so we created this "cheat sheet" of sorts to help prevent you from committing any word crimes.
-(For writing more advanced guides, such as “How To Use Your Samurai Sword For Zombie Defense,” check out the Tech Writing Handbook.)
+For further instruction on technical writing (and tips on how to write guides like “How To Use Your Samurai Sword For Zombie Defense”) check out the Tech Writing Handbook.

 Gear your writing towards an audience with little technical knowledge. iFixit is a website by everyone, for everyone—not just the gadget whizzes of the world.
 When writing your guides, ask yourself if your aunt and uncle who still use dial-up could follow your instructions.